 refers to article 115 from Volume 1 of the journal.

 Molecular Neurodegeneration's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been especially highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.

 Speed of publication

-Online publication in Molecular Neurodegeneration gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other papers).
+Online publication in Molecular Neurodegeneration gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Promotion and press coverage

 Articles published in Molecular Neurodegeneration are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Molecular Neurodegeneration's pages and on the BioMed Central homepage.